 Affirm takes compliance very seriously.
-Your marketing and terms must comply with various regulations, which include the Truth in Lending Act, Equal Credit Opportunity ACT, and the CAN-SPAM Act.
+Your marketing and terms must comply with various regulations in the United States, Canada and other territories where Affirm is offered.

 To ensure compliance and quality, send all marketing materials including site banners, messaging, landing pages and email communications to the Client Success Team for review before deploying live on your site.
 Please allow 5 to 10 business days for this approval process.